lukemurraynz/PowerOfTheShell/README.md

-# Power Of The Shell
+# Power of The Shell
-> This Repository is for random Knicks and knacks - in relation to PowerShell scripts I have created for one task or another.
-I am quite happy if you fork any of the projects - or recommend improvements.
+> This Repository is for random Knicks and knacks - in relation to PowerShell (Windows based) scripts I have created for one task or another.

+> I get inspiration and help from the PowerShell community so willing to give back in return, also happy if you fork any of the files - or recommend improvements.

 ## Usage example